Skip to content

 • A document-heavy operation

-• A reporting layer nobody trusts
+• A reporting layer nobody trusts (see how to automate reporting for management)

 Choose the right bottleneck and the MVP can create value immediately.